tastyigniter/ti-ext-api/README.md

 If you choose to restrict access to the API to customers, staff or both, you will need to generate a token for each user or customer you want to be able to access the API.

 #### Admin user tokens
-Tokens can be generated for admin users by POST-ing to:
+Tokens can be generated for admin users by sending a POST request to:
 `https://your.url/api/admin/token`

 The post data should contain the following fields: